ORESoftware/npm-link-up/README.md

 Use the CLI interface to link your local projects together for rapid and pain-free local development.

-Should be quite a bit leaner and simpler than Lerna and Rush.
+Should be quite a bit leaner and simpler than [Lerna](https://github.com/lerna/lerna) and Rush.

-All this tool does is link your projects together with NPM link, using declarative config files and a CLI.
+All this tool does is automatically link your projects together with NPM link, <br>
+using declarative config files and a CLI.

 <p>

 ## &#9658; Installation

 ### ```npm install -g npm-link-up```